 Once you are done in Kandy it’s time to head up into the mountains.

-En route to the highlands, visit a Tea Factory & Tea Plantation to witness the manufacturing process of world famous Ceylon Tea, the country’s top export.
+En route to the highlands, visit a Tea Factory & Tea Plantation to witness the manufacturing process of world-famous Ceylon Tea, the country’s top export.
 You will also be able to taste a pure unblended cup of factory fresh tea before being sent to the tea auctions in Colombo.
 During the tours they let you walk all through the factory to see the entire process.
-This was highly educational, and you will be surprised how extensive the process is.
+This was highly educational, and you will be surprised by how extensive the process is.
+Book a private tea factory tour.

 Day 8: Nuwara Eliya

-Tea, the glistening green leaves of this lovely shrub, along with neat rows of green, cloak ridges and valleys providing a lasting impression of Sri Lanka’s Hill Country.
-The golf course – one of the finest and most picturesque in Asia – the serene Anglican Church of the Holy Trinity, beautiful parks and well-kept lawns and hedges give the place an air of nostalgia.
+Tea, the glistening green leaves of this lovely shrub, along with neat rows of green, cloak ridges, and valleys provide a lasting impression of Sri Lanka’s Hill Country.
+The golf course – one of the finest and most picturesque in Asia – the serene Anglican Church of the Holy Trinity, beautiful parks, and well-kept lawns and hedges give the place an air of nostalgia.

 They offer little horse rides near the lake.
 As you can see the horses are not that big, so keep that in mind for your comfort level.
 Jonah felt too big when he was riding, so this might be a better activity for younger kids.